chrultrabook/docs/src/docs/faq.md

 * The UEFI Full ROM firmware only supports 64-bit OS, so be sure to use the 'x86_64' version of whatever OS you want to install.
 USB media created from 32-bit ISOs will simply fail to boot.

 ### I'm running Legacy boot firmware now - can I switch to the UEFI firmware?
-* If you're using SeaBIOS, you will likely need to re-install.
+* If you're using SeaBIOS, you will likely need to re-install your Operating System.
 Otherwise it should work fine.

 ### Help!
 I can't exit Developer Mode!
 * If you're trying to exit Developer Mode but get the error `WARNING: TONORM prohibited by GBB_FORCE_DEV_SWITCH_ON` or find the `Return to secure mode` button missing, you need to reset your GBB flags.
 You can do that by running [MrChromebox's firmware utility script](https://mrchromebox.tech/#fwscript) and selecting `3) Set Boot Options (GBB flags)`, followed by `5) Reset to factory default`.
-  * Then exit developer mode by running `sudo crossystem disable_dev_request=1; reboot`
+  * Then exit developer mode by choosing "Return to secure mode" on the bootup screen

 ### Can I modify the fan speed?
 * Yes, using ectool.
 To set the fan to auto, run: `ectool autofanctrl`.
 To specify a percentage, run `ectool fanduty [0-100]`.